bsmith/w12d5_JavaAir/design/design.md

 FlightDetails is treated as a 'record' object and is compared by value not reference, and is also immutable.

 ZonedDateTime is from java.base.

+Interesting issue: RANK is separate from the subclasses for Pilot and CabinCrewMember and it has invalid ranks for some subclasses!  eg. a Pilot should not be a PURSER.

+CrewMember and NamedPerson should be abstract

+If I make FlightDetails immutable, the Flight needs to update the whole object.

+How much should I check for null?